Culture of Australia: Beverages

 Australia's reputation as a nation of heavy drinkers goes back to the earliest days of colonial Sydney, when rum was used as currency and grain shortages followed the installation of the first stills.
 James Squires is considered to have founded Australia's first commercial brewery in 1798 and the Cascade Brewery in Hobart has been operating since 1832.
 Since the 1970s, Australian beers have become increasingly popular globally, with Foster's Lager being an iconic export.
 Foster's is not however the biggest seller on the local market, with alternatives including Carlton Draught and Victoria Bitter outselling it.

-Billy tea was a staple drink of the Australian colonial period.
-It is typically boiled over a camp fire with a gum leaf added for flavoring.
+Billy tea was a staple drink of the Australian colonial period, considered to be a symbol of the bush lifestyle.
+It is typically boiled over a camp fire on a billy can, with a gum or lemon myrtle leaf added for flavouring.

-The Australian wine industry is the world's fourth largest exporter of wine and contributes $5.5 billion per annum to the nation's economy.
+The Australian wine industry is one of the largest exporters of wine in the world, contributing $2.2 billion to the nation's economy in 2023–24.
 Wine is produced in every state, however, wine regions are mainly in the southern, cooler regions.
-Among the most famous wine districts are the Hunter Region and Barossa Valley and among the best known wine producers are Penfolds, Rosemount Estate, Wynns Coonawarra Estate and Lindemans.
+Among the most famous wine districts are the Hunter Valley and Barossa Valley and among the best known wine producers are Penfolds, Rosemount Estate, Wynns Coonawarra Estate and Lindemans.
 The Australian Penfolds Grange was the first wine from outside France or California to win the Wine Spectator award for Wine of the Year in 1995.